dfarache/AppLinker/README.md

 ### Transferring your selections

 Once you have a set of selections you want to transfer to another app, click on the App Linker icon.
 The *stage view* will be opened.

+Please bear in mind that the selected dimensions need to have the exact same name in the origin and target app.
+Otherwise the extension won't be able to know that these dimensions are equivalent.

 ![Tabbed-Container-Extension](assets/img/StageView.JPG)